No Match Found

-Take on Tomorrow, the podcast from our management publication strategy+business, brings you Episode 11: “How should business adapt to support a world on the move?”
+Take on Tomorrow, the award-winning podcast from our management publication strategy+business, brings you Episode 11: “How should business adapt to support a world on the move?”

 We live in an increasingly mobile world, with information, goods, and services moving around the globe faster than ever before.
 Countries that are welcoming young and talented people look set to benefit, but migration could have a negative impact on the countries left behind.
 Can business help to create a more circular flow of people and skills?
 In this episode, we discuss how mobility could be a solution to some of the challenges we face, the current trends shaping migration and their historical precedents, and what business should do to attract migrating talent.

 2023 Webby award nominee for "Best Podcast" series

 Sharp, actionable insights curated to help global leaders build trust and deliver sustained outcomes.
 Explore our latest content on the global issues affecting organisations today from ESG to value creation, technology and cyber to workforce transformation.

 Parag Khanna: The story of human migration is as old as humanity itself.
 And the drivers would certainly have been originally climate.
 But then, of course, there’s been political violence, the search for economic opportunity, the world wars, genocides, demographic imbalances, labor market shortages.